MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 ![Screen shot of the new PubSub policy configuration page](images/new-pubsub-policy.png)

-Set the required fields to indicate the type of event (standard events are under the `com.playfab` namespace).
+For standard PlayFab events, select a **Namespace** and **Event Name** from the dropdowns to indicate what sort of event you wish to configure (standard events are under the `com.playfab` namespace).
+Then choose the type of entity which will be subscribing to the desired event in the **Target Entity** dropdown.
 Check the appropriate boxes under **SUBSCRIBE** to control who is allowed to receive these events.
+For now, ignore the check boxes under **PUBLISH** as they currently have no effect.

-For custom events the process is largely the same, the big difference being that you need to type in the full namespace (beginning with `com.playfab.events`) and name of the event.
+For custom events the process is largely the same, the big difference being that you need to select "Custom" for the namespace and then type in the full namespace (beginning with `com.playfab.events`) and name of the event into the text boxes which show up.

 ![Screen shot of the new custom PubSub policy configuration page](images/new-custom-policy.png)